anjal-amin/lwf/_posts/2024-09-16-welcome-to-jekyll.markdown

 ### Past Successes

-With over a decade of experience in diverse projects, we have successfully implemented automation solutions for various laboratories.
+With over a decade of experience in diverse projects, we have successfully implemented automation solutions for various organizations.
 Our expertise includes everything from simple workflow automation to advanced systems for data processing and analysis.
 We have a proven track record of improving lab performance and reducing costs for our clients.

-### Example: Receiving Data from a Raspberry Pi

-To illustrate how automation can streamline data collection, consider this simple Python script.
-It receives a signal from a remote Raspberry Pi and stores the data in a Google Cloud Platform (GCP) database.